-This year, Action on Poverty celebrates 50 years of life-changing work.
+In 2018, Action on Poverty celebrated 50 years of life-changing work.

 From a small organisation focusing on the South Pacific, to a fully-fledged development agency working across three continents – we’ve come a long way.